Phenomena (film): Release

 Phenomena was released theatrically in Italy on 31 January 1985 with a 116-minute running time.
 This version of Phenomena is often referred to as the "integral cut".

 A shorter version of the film was prepared for international release that had a 110-minute running time.
 This version of the film only cuts out minor material from the "integral cut" with most being a few frames at the end and beginning of shots.
 Phenomena earned 2.7 billion lire at the Italian box office, outgrossing films such as Gremlins, Dune and The Terminator.

+Distribution

 In the United States, the film was acquired for distribution by New Line Cinema, who released it on 30 August 1985 under the alternative title Creepers.
 This version of the film was truncated to 83 minutes, with scenes cut entirely and other scenes being re-ordered.
 Creepers also had music segue between scenes where previously they had no music and the omission of the song "Locomotive" by Motörhead.
 Troy Howarth, author of So Deadly, So Perverse: 50 Years of Italian Giallo Films cited Creepers as being the last of Argento's films to receive "any kind of meaningful theatrical release" in the United States.
 The film was released in the United Kingdom in its shortened cut as Creepers in April 1986.